sirthias/borer/site/src/main/paradox/borer-core/07-JSON-specifics.md

 - pre-historic, clunky type class design
 - essentially unmaintained
-- no support for case classes w/ more than 22 members
+- no direct support for case classes w/ more than 22 members
 - no type class derivation for ADTs
 - _borer_ is about 2.5 times as fast
 - not compatible with [scala.js]